mandimf/BugFarm/Mealworm-farming-guide.md

 Each female beetle can lay up to 500 eggs.

 * Source 1: The female deposits an average of 400-500 eggs that are bean shaped, sticky and white.
 The eggs are 1.7-1.8 mm in length and 0.6-0.7 mm in width.
-The time of incubation is affected by temperature, the optimum being 2 weeks at 25 °C (Ghaly & Alkoaik 2009).
+The time of incubation. is affected by temperature, the optimum being 2 weeks at 25 °C (Ghaly & Alkoaik 2009).
-* Source 2: 160 eggs/female (Oonincx and de Boer 2012)
+* Source 2: 160 eggs/female (Oonincx and de Boer 2012).
-* Source 3: Beetles lay more eggs when the relative humidity is higher - ideally 70% (55-80% is good)” (Exotic Nutrition 2009)
+* Source 3: Beetles lay more eggs when the relative humidity is higher - ideally 70% (55-80% is good)” (Exotic Nutrition 2009).

 ### **Incubation**
 The optimum incubation temperature is 25 ̊C - 27 ̊C, at which the embryonic development